 - Baits are not effective if the ant is nesting outdoors.
 Instead, the best option is to locate the nest and treat it directly.
 To locate a nest, follow the trail of ants backward from the food source.

 Pharaoh ant colonies can get extremely large include many nests.
-A single colony can have a single or multiple queens, with populations numbering in the several thousand.
+A single colony can have a single or multiple queens, with populations numbering in the several thousand to several hundred thousand.
 This ant expands its colony and creates new ones through budding: A queen and accompanying workers leave the current ant nest and walk to a new site to start a new colony.
 When controlling pharaoh ants:

 - Drenching of the nest is not an effective treatment for ants that expand their colonies through budding.
 At any disturbance or threat, the ants can bud, and if it has multiple queens, you can end up with multiple ant colonies instead of the one you started with.